jonmbake/jonbake.com/blog/_posts/2019-11-09-tools-for-privacy-and-seurity-online.md

 ### Use Private Browser

 Private browsing mode creates a new cookie store.
 This ensures previously set cookies are not sent.
-It can be an additional safeguard against tracking cookies getting sent to an untrusted site.
+It can be an additional safeguard against tracking cookies getting sent to untrusted sites.

 #### Look for HTTPS

 HTTPS encrypts web traffic between you and the website.
-In Chrome, a webpage displays with a little lock icon if the site is using HTTPS.
+In Chrome, a web page displays with a little lock icon if the site is using HTTPS.
 If the icon is not displaying, be aware that any data sent to the site will not be encrypted.

 ## More Advanced